symfony/symfony-docs/routing.rst

 ------------------

-Routes can configure a ``host`` option to require that the HTTP host of the incoming requests matches some specific value.
+Routes can configure a ``host`` option to require that the HTTP host of the incoming requests matches some specific values.
 In the following example, both routes match the same path (``/``) but one of them only responds to a specific host name: